 Maslow’s hierarchy of human needs

 Everyone loves the feeling of receiving a new notification or a message so much so that it satisfies our hankering to feel wanted.
 Emails reward us with unpredictable news that makes the experience of feeling wanted arresting.
-This way, the need of esteem is met.
+This way, the need for esteem is met.

 Facebook & WhatsApp

 Hands down, Facebook does allow us to carry out human interpersonal communication.
 These human connections are necessary to ensure emotional and psychological well-being.
-Starting from adding friends to tagging photos, every feature of Facebook is indicative of widening human connection.
+Starting from adding friends to tagging photos, every feature of Facebook is indicative of a widening human connection.
 The ease of making human connections is the driving force for its addictive nature.
 Facebook, thus, fulfills belonging needs.
 Similarly, WhatsApp warrants inclusivity.
 Absence from these social networks means imminent social exclusion among friends.
-The addict avoids such a situation by repeatedly checking it innumerable times to not feel left out.
+The addict avoids such a situation by repeatedly checking it innumerable times not to feel left out.
 The fear of social isolation heavily contributes to WhatsApp addiction.

 Habit-forming products